Policies for Soloists, Composers, and ConductorsRevised January 2019

 6) Solos and new works are programmed in collaboration with the Artistic Director(s), with considerations given to length, instrumentation, and artistic accord with the program and season theme.

 7) Individual solo works will be performed on one of the two dates of a concert series.
 Collaborative works (concerti with more than one soloist using a TCS solo benefit, or a solo work written by a TCS composer) and composition benefit pieces may be performed on both concert dates if availability permits.
 Every effort will be made to accommodate date preference.

 8) Soloists/composers are required to play in the orchestra for the second half of the concert of the related series, and attend all rehearsals for that half.
-He/she is also required to play for all of the performances on the series in which he/she are featured.
+They are also required to play for all of the performances on the series in which they are featured.